 Mining Efficiently in Minecraft

 In the game Minecraft, mining is an incredibly useful practice that gives you a fast (though challenging) means of obtaining strong minerals such as iron, redstone, and diamond.
 You can mine in a number of ways, so use whichever method suits you best.
+Below we will detail four effective methodologies for how to mine quickly and yield the best results:

 These mining tips aren’t strict guidelines.
 Try your own methods, too.